 The Untold Budgeting Horror Stories

 The need to come up with a in order to be better at handling one's finances is no longer a new thing.
-In fact, it is safe to say that even before the phrases “” or “ management” had been coined, people had long been trying to be keen at allocating certain portions of their earnings into things that will help them live the life they want.
+In fact, it is safe to say that even before the phrases “” or “” had been coined, people had long been trying to be keen at allocating certain portions of their earnings into things that will help them live the life they want.

 A lot of people these days, though, would say that they've had enough of the “whole thing” as it “failed” to work for them.
 These very common “failure” scenarios can be laid out as the untold budgeting horror stories.
 All these are caused by at the 3 major budgeting pitfalls.